JohannesDeml/UnityWebGL-LoadingTest/README.md

 * The server is configured to support wasm streaming and brotli compression, see [.htaccess 2020](./Configuration/2020/.htaccess)  [.htaccess 2019](./Configuration/2019/.htaccess)
 * In order to get rid of the warning on iOS it is removed in a post process build step ([File](./Assets/Scripts/Editor/RemoveMobileSupportWarningWebBuild.cs))
 * You might need to reload the page on iOS when running the first time
+* This is a very small example.
+When building larger WebGL applications, you might run into problems with memory or compile errors.
+I recommend to build from the start and very often, to catch the changes that create those problems.
+* If you want to have the smallest file size possible, take a look at [Project Tiny](https://forum.unity.com/forums/project-tiny.151/) or web-specific libraries like [Three.js](https://threejs.org/).

 For further information check out the [forum-thread](https://forum.unity.com/threads/webgl-builds-for-mobile.545877/).